-It is a story of Tony, a wealthy aristocrate, who hires a lowlife servant Hugo Barrett, played by Dick Bogarde, who proves to be a stronger person, corrupts aristocrate and starts to dominate the household.
-The aristocrate attempts a rebellion but in the end he loses and remains subdued to his manservant for good.
+It is a story of Tony (James Fox), a wealthy aristocrat who hires a lowlife servant named Hugo Barrett (Dirk Bogarde, who won a BAFTA for his performance).
+Initially, Barrett does well at his job, but the relationship shifts as Barrett manipulates and corrupts Tony and dominates the household.
+Tony attempts a rebellion but in the end, he loses and remains subdued to his manservant for good.

-One of the film's main fortes is its gorgeous B&W cinematography by Douglas Slocombe in the fashion of the early 60's.
-It also touches on the topics of social position vs psychological strength.
+One of the film's main fortes is its gorgeous black-and-white cinematography by Douglas Slocombe.
+It also touches on the topics of social position versus psychological strength.

 - Antagonist Title: Hugo Barrett is a definite villain here.

-- Foil: Hugo Barrett and Tony are that for each other.
-One is a somewhat blank aristocrate, the other a charismatic manservant.
+- Foil: Hugo Barrett and Tony.
+One is a somewhat blank aristocrat, the other a charismatic manservant.

 - Generic Guy: Tony lacks distinctive character features.

 - Grim Up North: Vera and Barrett are both scheming employees from the north of the UK, with distinctive northern accents.
 Tony lives in London and speaks in perfect R.P.

 - Haughty Help: Barrett is a subdued example, but he is extremely passive-aggressive, dislikes Susan (the only member of the household to challenge him), and destroys Tony's sanity.

 - Hitler Cam: Used on Barrett in the very first scene to show how the balance of power will play out for the rest of the film; Tony lies snoozing in a chair while Barrett towers over him, shot from near floor level.

 - Home-Early Surprise: Tony and Susan catch Vera and Barrett having sex in his bed.
 Barrett is manipulating the situation so that he and Vera, on the brink of being fired, will confess that Vera and Tony were having an affair, and break up Tony's relationship with Susan.